haesleinhuepf/BioImageAnalysisNotebooks/docs/intro.md

-This collection of [Python](https://www.python.org/) [jupyter](https://jupyter.org/) notebooks are written for Python beginners who are interested in analysing three dimensional images acquired using modern fluorescence microscopes.
+This collection of [Python](https://www.python.org/) [jupyter](https://jupyter.org/) notebooks are written for Python beginners who are interested in analyzing three dimensional images of cells and tissues acquired using modern fluorescence microscopes.
+It is written for biologists, biochemists and biophysicists, introducing the technical language computer scientists use when describing image segmentation, scientific computing and image data science.
-The journey starts with Python basics and introduces general concepts of bio-image analysis.
 Special emphasis is put on image data showing cells and nuclei forming tissues and organisms.
 Demonstrations of basic principles are done in two-dimensional image data and more sophisticated examples demonstrate the basic principles in three-dimensional image data, potentially also over time.